Berlin: German police carry out massive human trafficking raids | DW | 21.08.2019

 The raids are being carried out on suspicion of "human trafficking for labor exploitation" and the "organized smuggling of foreigners into the construction industry."

-Michael Kulus, a spokesman for the central customs office in Berlin, told the Germany daily Bild newspaper that the operation is expected to last the entire day and that "construction sites, businesses and tax advisor offices" are specifically being searched.
+Michael Kulus, a spokesman for the central customs office in Berlin, told the Germany daily Bild newspaper that the operation is expected to last the entire day and that "construction sites, businesses and tax advisor offices" are being searched to gather evidence.

 Authorities did not immediately provide more details, saying more information would be made available later in the day.